beauxq/zilliandomizer/readme.md

 The way the original game lets the player choose who to level up has a few drawbacks in a randomizer:
  - possible softlock from making bad choices (example: nobody has jump 3 when it's required)
- - In multiworld (Archipelago support coming soon), you won't be able to choose because you won't know it's coming beforehand.
+ - In multiworld (Archipelago supported), you won't be able to choose because you won't know it's coming beforehand.

 So this randomizer uses a new level-up system:
  - Everyone levels up together (even if they're not rescued yet).